cjdbarlow/bedside-notebook/assessment/env/major.md

 ###Communication
 > Poor communication is the commonest failing at the scene of a major incident

+Failures of communication occur when there is a lack of:
+* Information
+* Confirmation
+* Coordination

 Key messages:
 * Major incident - standby
 Alerts hospital that a major incident is possible.